bainsy88/Ibm-Containers-Labs-Denmark/2-Running-Docker-Images-in-IBM-Containers.md

   7ebf51a3-35a        registry.eu-gb.bluemix.net/[NAMESPACE]/mongo:latest       ""                  2 minutes ago       Running a minute ago     27017/tcp           lc-mongo
   ```

-4. Finally, you may need to expose your Let's Chat container to the public internet, so you and your team can start chatting!
+4. Finally, you might need to expose your Let's Chat container to the public internet, so you and your team can start chatting!

   Run the `ip list` command to see which IPs are available and then bind one to your running container.